 After a long leisurely day, it’s lovely to take a stroll around the promenade for spectacular views as the sun sets over the bay.

 3. A River Runs Through It

-There are plenty of spots to stop for a quiet moment to escape the clamor of our everyday lives.
-You can bring a picnic or enjoy a coffee and some lunch at the Barwon Edge Boathouse.
+There are plenty of spots to stop for a quiet moment to escape the clamour of our everyday lives.
+Bring a picnic or enjoy a coffee and some lunch at Barwon Edge Boathouse.

 4. Wining and Dining

-Set back from the main thoroughfare the Customs House Restaurant and Wine Bar has old charm ambiance.
+- Set back from the main thoroughfare the Customs House Restaurant and Wine Bar has old charm ambience.

 5. It’s Cool!

-At the end of your night, don’t forget to pop into quirky Armageddon Cake, and listen to some vinyl while enjoying a decadent dessert.
+At the end of your night out, pop into quirky Armageddon Cake and treat yourself to a decadent dessert.